SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2021-06-18-measure-theory-in-probability-2.md

 Here, $$A \in \mathcal E$$ is a (Borel) measurable set.
 Then the triple $$(E,\mathcal E,\mathbb P_X)$$ is a *probability space*, induced by the random variable $$X$$, so we can directly talk about probabilities using only the event space!
 And this is crucial in defining *probability distributions*, as we can then largely ignore the sample space!

 This is something that we like to do a lot in maths: which is to start off with a structure on a set, and use a mapping to *transfer* that structure over to a different set.
-This is one such example; other examples of similar structure-preserving maps are continuous maps (preserving open sets), homeomorphisms (preserving topologies), isometries (preserving distances), linear transformations (preserving vector space structure), and homomorphisms/isomorphisms (preserving algebraic structure).
+This is one such example; other examples of similar structure-preserving maps are continuous maps (preserving open sets), homeomorphisms (preserving topologies), isometries (preserving distances), linear transformations (preserving vector space structure), homomorphisms/isomorphisms (preserving algebraic structure), and pullbacks of bilinear forms under a linear map.

 Now, let's consider $$(-\infty,x]$$ which is clearly a Borel set.
-We define
+We define the cumulative distribution function using the probability that $$X$$ takes on a value in this set:

 **Definition 14.** For a random variable $$X : \Omega \to \mathbb R$$, its **cumulative distribution function (cdf)** is the measurable function $$F_X : \mathbb R \to [0,1]$$, defined by